Tobse/users/Docs/Documentation/Permissions.md

 I want to allow access to public actions (non-logged user)
 ----------------------------------------------------------
-To allow access to public actions (that does not requires a looged) we need to include a new rule at config/permissions.php using the 'bypassAuth' key.
+To allow access to public actions (that does not requires a logged) we need to include a new rule at config/permissions.php using the 'bypassAuth' key.

 ```php